Matte0Sacc0/FlutterTest/README.md

  Each single branch will be a different application ad will have its own application's name

 ## Libraries and util links
- -> All Flutter Libraries and Widgets with examples https://pub.dev/ -> Flutter documentation https://flutter.dev/docs, which offers tutorials, samples, guidance on mobile development, and a full API reference.
+ - All [Flutter Libraries and Widgets](https://pub.dev/) with examples here or by clicking the following link ***https://pub.dev/***
+ - [Flutter documentation](https://flutter.dev/docs) here or by clicking the following link ***https://flutter.dev/docs***, which offers tutorials, samples, guidance on mobile development, and a full API reference.

 # wordpair_generator